Amankumar-G/Formalute/Manual.md

-# Formable - User Manual
+# Formalute - User Manual

-Welcome to **Formable**, your go-to solution for building and rendering forms effortlessly in React and jQuery projects.
+Welcome to **Formalute**, your go-to solution for building and rendering forms effortlessly in React and jQuery projects.
 This guide will walk you through the installation and integration process step by step.

 ---